project-matthiola/iCampus-Web/README.md

 # iCampus-Web

-> the ackstage management system of iCampus based on Vue and ElementUI
+> the backstage management system of iCampus based on Vue and ElementUI

 ## Build Setup